Polystyrene Foodware Ordinance

 “Food provider” means a vendor, business, organization, entity, group or individual that offers food or beverages to the public for consumption on or off premises, regardless of whether there is a charge for food, such as a: restaurant, bar, pub, caterer, cafeteria, coffee shop, deli, liquor or convenience store, grocery, mobile food truck, push-cart, sidewalk or other outdoor vendor, road-side stand, festival or any retail food establishment.

 The purpose of the proposed Ordinance is to reduce polystyrene in waterways and comply with regional water quality control requirements.
-The ordinance will take effect on June 1, 2015.
+The ordinance took effect on June 1, 2015.

 Who Does this Ordinance Affect?

 Any establishment, vendor, business, store, organization, group or individual:

 (1) dispensing prepared food / beverage for dine-in or take-out (regardless of charge) or